mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 "The simplest approach is..." is the worst thing you ever want to see in a thought trace, because it's a sure guaranteed sign that they are about to spew the most ridiculous and awful code you've ever seen.

+Breaking down the matrix:

+*   `P(not legitimate && not attempted)`: Correct avoidance of problematic behavior
+*   `P(legitimate && not attempted)`: The noble struggle.
+The rare case that you are really justified in this normally risky behavior, but out of principle you do not.
+This is a bias more likely to be hit by humans.
+Or at least one human, that's me.
+*   `P(not legitimate && attempted)`: The failure mode where an LLM will choose this out of a flawed heuristic like simplicity or effort.
+*   `P(legitimate && attempted)`: The rare case that you are justified in normally risky behavior, and the LLM was correct in attempting it.

 ### Ignoring types in planned code